UWNETLAB/metaknowledge/documentation/metaknowledgeFull.md

 <a name="writeRecord"></a><small>Record.</small>**[<ins>writeRecord</ins>]({{ site.baseurl }}{{ page.url }}#writeRecord)**(_infile_):

 Writes to _infile_ the original contents of the Record.
-This is intended for use by [RecordCollections]({{ site.baseurl }}{% post_url /docs/2015-12-17-RecordCollection %}#RecordCollection) to write to file.
-What is written to _infile_ is bit for bit identical to the original record file.
+This is intended for use by [RecordCollections]({{ site.baseurl }}{{ page.url }}#RecordCollection) to write to file.
+What is written to _infile_ is bit for bit identical to the original record file (if utf-8 is used).
 No newline is inserted above the write but the last character is a newline.

 ###### Parameters